mariana-simons/PracticalMachineLearning/README.md

 This is a Practical Machine Learning course project repo.

-It contains the R markdown file (CP1.Rmd) and the compiled HTML file (CP1.html) requested by the course project.
+It contains the compiled HTML file (index.html) requested by the course project to be viewed online.